 Elgin is a larger medium-sized city located in the state of Illinois.
 With a population of 112,111 people and 20 constituent neighborhoods, Elgin is the eighth largest community in Illinois.

-Unlike some cities, Elgin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elgin are a mix of both white- and blue-collar jobs.
+Elgin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Elgin is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Elgin who work in office and administrative support (14.51%), sales jobs (9.78%), and management occupations (7.83%).

 Also of interest is that Elgin has more people living here who work in computers and math than 95% of the places in the US.

-The population of Elgin overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Elgin, 24.28% have at least a bachelor's degree.
+The education level of Elgin citizens is a little higher than the average for US cities and towns: 24.28% of adults in Elgin have at least a bachelor's degree.

 The per capita income in Elgin in 2010 was $24,360, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $97,440 for a family of four.
 However, Elgin contains both very wealthy and poor people as well.